Blog · Apr 18, 2026 · mcp · agents · architecture

 }

-That single entry gives the agent access to every generally-available Turaxia primitive.
+For controlled discovery and connector flows, Turaxia also ships a narrower public-safe endpoint at https://api.turaxia.com/public/mcp with one anonymous draft-bundle tool.
 Scoping is handled inside Connect, our workspace-isolated control plane; the agent never needs to know about it.

 What we are not doing